berlinbruno/weather-app/README.md

 # Weather - Real-time Weather Information App

-WeatherNow is an Android application built using C#, .NET MAUI, and the WeatherAPI to deliver users real-time weather updates for their current and saved locations.
+Weather is an Android application built using C#, .NET MAUI, and the WeatherAPI to deliver users real-time weather updates for their current and saved locations.
 With features like current weather visualization and forecasts, users can stay informed about weather conditions anytime, anywhere.

 ## Key Features